OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 ### 2. Learning how to debug .NET Core on Linux and Docker

-Another thing we needed to learn as we progressed through the port is that we needed to debug problems from time to time.
+Another thing we needed to learn as we progressed through the .NET Core port is that we needed to test and debug problems.
 We have unit tests and an extensive suite of end-to-end (E2E) tests but we still needed to debug problems that we couldn't figure out.
-This proved to be an interesting topic that we thought we'd share.
+This proved to be an interesting topic that we thought we'd share our experience.

 ## How to debug Octopus Server on WSL (and Docker containers)